-Led by a team leader with 2 regional support workers, we organise 15-20 activities a year for our young people including a PGL summer residential trip.
+They organise 15-20 activities a year for our young people including a PGL summer residential trip.
 Activities usually take place during school holidays and we normally go away for most of the day.

-You’ll receive support directly from our in-house therapists.
-They will be focussing on the specific needs of your young person and how they can best support you to meet those needs.
+Their role is to focus on the specific needs of your young person and how they can best support you to meet those needs.

 Foster Support Groups

-Many of our experienced foster carers attend these groups and testify to the value they have provided over the years.
+Many of our most experienced foster carers attend these groups and testify to the value they have provided over the years.

 Foster Carer Reps